 Ideal Candidates for Breast Asymmetry Correction

-You will be considered a suitable candidate for breast asymmetry correction if you have breasts which are an uneven shape or size and this is detrimental to your self-image.
+You will be considered a suitable candidate for breast asymmetry correction if you have breasts that are an uneven shape or size and this is detrimental to your self-image.

 To have breast asymmetry correction, you will also need to: